Private beta · Strava-first

 Calm adaptation

-Runthread avoids dramatic resets.
-It shows what changed, why it changed, and what to do next.
+No dramatic resets.
+When the plan shifts, you see exactly what changed, why it changed, and what to do next.

 Beta privacy